 Cajú enjoys promoting health, fitness and community through her Capoeira lifestyle.
 She is a mother of 2 girls and a nurse practitioner/nurse midwife when she is not playing or sharing Capoeira in the community.
 She shares a focus of building strong, healthy bodies & minds through movement, song, positive reinforcement, affirmations and healthy food and life style choices.

 Capoeira has been and continues to be an experience that challenges and fulfills many aspects of my life; physical fitness and preparedness, teamwork and unity, social outreach and activism, travel and cultural awareness, and a balance of mind, body and spirit.
 I am driven to share and participate in this art form to promote the empowerment of people and communities and help create positive opportunities for adults and children alike.
 My Capoeira group is like a big, beautiful family that spans across this globe.
 Capoeira unites people, pushes them to try new things, and think new ways.
 There are so many ways this art-form causes me to do better and be better.

-Shalina is currently the music teacher at Moulton Elementary in Des Moines.
-She also holds a Masters degree in Teaching English to Speakers of Other Languages and wants to be a positive example and host to those who have just arrived to Iowa.
-Shalina loves the diversity at Moulton and feels like Capoeira is a good fit with her students.
+Shalina is currently an ELL teacher at Moulton Elementary in Des Moines.
+She loves the diversity at Moulton and feels like Capoeira is a good fit with her students.